BedirhanErk/Resellio/README.md

 ---

-I continue to develop the project if you have any suggestions or if you encounter any problems
+I continue to develop the project.
+If you have any suggestions or encounter any problems, you can send an e-mail: erkilicbedirhan@gmail.com

-Mail: erkilicbedirhan@gmail.com

 ---